markshust/docker-magento/README.md

 - `bin/rootnotty`: Run any CLI command as root with no TTY.
 Ex `bin/rootnotty chown -R app:app /var/www/html`
 - `bin/setup`: Run the Magento setup process to install Magento from the source code, with optional domain name.
 Defaults to `magento2.test`.
 Ex. `bin/setup magento2.test`
 - `bin/setup-pwa-studio`: (BETA) Install PWA Studio (requires NodeJS and Yarn to be installed on the host machine).
 Pass in your base site domain, otherwise the default `master-7rqtwti-mfwmkrjfqvbjk.us-4.magentosite.cloud` will be used.
 Ex: `bin/setup-pwa-studio magento2.test`
+- `bin/setup-ssl`: Generate an SSL certificate and install the cert authority on the host.
+Ex. `bin/setup-ssl magento2.test`
 - `bin/start`: Start all containers, good practice to use this instead of `docker-compose up -d`, as it may contain additional helpers.
 - `bin/status`: Check the container status.
 - `bin/stop`: Stop all containers.